Nate Reuvers

-Nathan Reuvers (born September 30, 1998) is an American professional basketball player for Pallacanestro Reggiana of the Lega Basket Serie A. He played college basketball for the Wisconsin Badgers.
+Nathan Donald Reuvers (born September 30, 1998) is an American-born naturalized Hungarian professional basketball player for Valencia of the Spanish Liga ACB and the EuroLeague.
+He played college basketball for the Wisconsin Badgers.

 High school career

 Reuvers played basketball for Lakeville North High School in Lakeville, Minnesota.
 He stood 6 ft 6 in by the time he was a freshman.
 Reuvers also played soccer as a goalkeeper in high school but began focusing on basketball after drawing NCAA Division I interest as a sophomore in the latter sport.
 In his junior season, he averaged 19.8 points and 8.2 rebounds per game, helping his team reach the Class 4A state title game.
 As a senior, Reuvers averaged 25.6 points, 12.3 rebounds and 3.5 blocks per game, leading Lakeville North to a 24–2 record and the Class 4A state quarterfinals.
 He was a finalist for the Minnesota Mr. Basketball award.
 By the end of his career, Reuvers ranked second in school history in career points (1,619), behind J. P. Macura.